mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

   - "This line is just wrong.
 You've misundertood what *Foo* means.
 That's what *Bar* is"
   - "Use this documentation, blog post, other slack thread" to improve/deepen on your post.
 - Often if you publish and then ask, people would be less caring.
 Previews are inticing much like how an early preview of a movie is.
 It makes the readers feel special.
 They truly are.
+- After you made changes to your preview and published your post, make one last check on your blog itself.
+Make sure everything is correct.

 ## How can you make sure you don't have a knowledge curse and things are clearly explained?
 Come back to the post in 2 days, again in 2 weeks, again in 2 months, again in 6months and review them.
 See if everything still makes sense.